 Connecting the Dots:

-Based on their findings, the agronomists recommended that the grower modify the environment to be less-suitable for the pathogen; specifically, reduce the humidity by getting rid of the standing water.
-Since the standing water was likely due to imbalanced soil chemistry, they recommended the following:
+- Based on the findings, the agronomist recommended that the grower modify the environment to be less-suitable for the pathogen; specifically, to reduce the humidity by addressing the standing water.
+Since the standing water was likely due to imbalanced water & soil chemistry, they recommended the following:

 “Apply gypsum to the affected field.
 Ideally amend the irrigation water so that the gypsum is exactly where the water is, with every irrigation.
 This will improve soil flocculation and allow for better water infiltration.”

 The grower did not have the ability to amend the water, but applied field spread gypsum in tight bands following irrigation lines.
-Shortly after applying the gypsum, the soil moisture sensor data at 16″ and 24″ showed the water infiltrating noticeably deeper into the soil for about 3 weeks.
+Several things were observed following the gypsum application:

-Agronomists returned for a follow-up visit and noted that the standing water was greatly reduced.
-The spread of Alternaria symptoms had slowed significantly.
+The agronomist returned for a follow-up visit and noted that the standing water was greatly reduced and that the spread of Alternaria symptoms had slowed significantly.
 However, the standing water began to worsen after about a month following the application.

 What the field really needed was to have the water amended with gypsum.

-At harvest the infiltration issues had returned, causing very wet drive rows.
-To prepare for harvest the rows had to be dried out, causing excessive stress on the trees.
+By harvest the standing water was significant, causing very wet drive rows.
+To prepare for harvest the rows had to be dried out, resulting in excessive stress on the trees.

-The drip irrigation line in the field processed some of the applied gypsum, however most of what was applied never made it into the soil.
-Due to the small footprint of drip irrigation the majority of the applied gypsum was never activated and incorporated into the soil.
-It is estimated that of the 1 ton per acre application of gypsum that went on the field, only about 10-15% of it was actually activated.
-Leaving the majority of it sitting on the surface.
+It’s very difficult logistically to stay ahead of water chemistry issues with field-spread applications.
+Due to the small footprint of drip irrigation the majority of the field-spread gypsum was never activated and incorporated into the soil.
+It is estimated that of the 1 ton per acre application of gypsum that went on the field, only about 10-15% of it was actually activated, leaving the majority of it sitting on the surface.